wp-plugins/smooth-scrolling-links-ssl/readme.txt

 This plugin will give special smooth scroll effect to your **BACK TO TOP**, **TOP TO BOTTOM** like links.
 It also has capacity to add such links in your Wordpress blog, if they are not present.

-You can [create your own Smooth scrolling links](http://www.thechetan.com/smoothscrolllinks/) in your blog.
+You can special [add smooth scroll effect](http://www.thechetan.com/smoothscrolllinks/) in your blog for page navigation links.

 By [Chetan Gole](http://www.thechetan.com/).